bartificer/programming-by-stealth/docs/pbs82.md

 ## Asynchronous Functions with `async`

 Some built-in functions provided by Javascript have always worked in an asynchronous way using callbacks.
 Until ES2017 we’ve not had the ability to create our own truly asynchronous functions.
-Well, now we can, but, the functions we can create will behave differently to the original built-in functions which continue to exist.
+Well, now we can, but the functions we can create will behave differently to the original built-in functions which continue to exist.

 There’s an obvious danger for confusion here between the built-in functions and the ones we’ll be writing.
-To try minimise confusion I’ll refer to the asynchronous functions we’ll be creating with the `async` keyword as _async functions_.
+To try minimise confusion, I’ll refer to the asynchronous functions we’ll be creating with the `async` keyword as _async functions_.

 _**Note:** the example code snippets throughout the remainder of this section are intended to be executed in the JavaScript console on `pbs82a.html` from this instalment’s ZIP file.
 For the examples in this section the file can be opened directly, but for the worked example in the next section the file will need to be loaded via a local web server (e.g. [MAMP](https://www.mamp.info/))._

-With those pre-ambles out of the way, let’s start our exploration of what we’ll refer to as _async functions_.
+With those preambles out of the way, let’s start our exploration of what we’ll refer to as _async functions_.

-In ES 2017 and later versions of JavaScript, functions can be explicitly marked for asynchronous execution by pre-fixing their definition with the keyword `async`.
-When an async function is called it immediately returns a promise for its eventual result.
-JavaScript automatically creates this promise, and it then executes the function in the background like it would its built-in asynchronous functions.
+In ES 2017 and later versions of JavaScript, functions can be explicitly marked for asynchronous execution by prefixing their definition with the keyword `async`.
+When an async function is called, it immediately returns a promise for its eventual result.
+JavaScript automatically creates this promise, and then executes the function in the background like it would its built-in asynchronous functions.

 The way I like think of it is that **async functions are automatically promised**.

-In practical terms this means that what ever value the async function eventually returns, the automatically generated promise will resolve to that value.
+In practical terms, this means that whatever value the async function eventually returns, the automatically generated promise will resolve to that value.
 Also, should the async function throw an error, the automatically generated promise will reject with that error.

-As we’ve already seen, JavaScript has no problem dealing with a promise that resolves to another promise, so async functions can return promises if that’s convenient or desirable.
+As we’ve already seen, JavaScript has no problem dealing with a promise that resolves to another promise.
+Async functions can return promises if that’s convenient or desirable.

 As I’ve previously mentioned, functions are marked as async functions by prefixing their declaration with the `async` keyword.
 This works for all forms of function definition, i.e. [function statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), [function expressions](https://developer.mozilla.org/en-US/docs/web/JavaScript/Reference/Operators/function), and [arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) (AKA _fat arrow functions_).